NeuroML/Documentation/source/Userdocs/ValidatingNeuroMLModels.md

 ```
 Similarly, the `validate_neuroml1` function can be used to validate NeuroML v1 files.

-Like `pynml`, this only validates single NeuroML 2 files, and does not process included files.
-To validate a NeuroML 2 file and all the files it includes, you can use the `read_neuroml2_file` function:
+If you are loading NeuroML files into your Python script, the `read_neuroml2_file` function also includes validation:

 ```{code-block} python